TraSCE: Trajectory Steering for Concept Erasure: Abstract

 \section{Abstract}

 Recent advancements in text-to-image diffusion models have brought them to the public spotlight, becoming widely accessible and embraced by everyday users.
 However, these models have been shown to generate harmful content such as not-safe-for-work (NSFW) images.
 While approaches have been proposed to erase such abstract concepts from the models, jail-breaking techniques have succeeded in bypassing such safety measures.
 In this paper, we propose TraSCE, an approach to guide the diffusion trajectory away from generating harmful content.
-Our approach is based on negative prompting, but as we show in this paper, conventional negative prompting is not a complete solution and can easily be bypassed in some corner cases.
-To address this issue, we first propose a modification of conventional negative prompting.
+Our approach is based on negative prompting, but as we show in this paper, a widely used negative prompting strategy is not a complete solution and can easily be bypassed in some corner cases.
+To address this issue, we first propose using a specific formulation of negative prompting instead of the widely used one.
 Furthermore, we introduce a localized loss-based guidance that enhances the modified negative prompting technique by steering the diffusion trajectory.
-We demonstrate that our proposed method achieves state-of-the-art results on various benchmarks in removing harmful content including ones proposed by red teams; and erasing artistic styles and objects.
-Our proposed approach does not require any training, weight modifications, or training data (both image or prompt), making it easier for model owners to erase new concepts.
-Our codebase is publicly available at \href{https://github.com/anubhav1997/TraSCE/}{https://github.com/anubhav1997/TraSCE/}.
+We demonstrate that our proposed method achieves state-of-the-art results on various benchmarks in removing harmful content, including ones proposed by red teams, and erasing artistic styles and objects.
+Our proposed approach does not require any training, weight modifications, or training data (either image or prompt), making it easier for model owners to erase new concepts.
+Our codebase is publicly available at \href{https://github.com/SonyResearch/TraSCE/}{https://github.com/SonyResearch/TraSCE/}.

 { CAUTION: This paper includes model-generated content that may contain offensive or distressing material. }